TD-Dan/Sunwai/Sunwai.md

  author-comment:: IMPORTANT!
 Latest changes to number system have not been fully updated to other sections and dictionary!
 ## Numerals
-Numbers in penetoki default to base10 and are represented using existing [[Penetoki]] words.
+Numbers in Sunwai default to base10 and are represented using existing [[Sunwai]] words.
 Numeral use is usually defined usually by the si, sisi or to markers.
-See [[Penetoki#Numeral marker si]] for more info.
+See [[Sunwai#Numeral marker si]] for more info.

 |                 |        | metaphorical meaning                   |
 | --------------- | ------ | -------------------------------------- |